Sherman Army Airfield: World War II

 During much of World War II Sherman had the peculiar distinction of being directly under Headquarters, Army Air Forces.
 However, on 21 January 1944 it was assigned to Third Air Force under which it remained for the duration of the war.
 The Third Staff Squadron was inactivated on 29 April 1944, its personnel and equipment going to a new organization, the 355th Air Base Unit.
 Also disbanded at that time and absorbed into the 355th were a medical detachment and the 344th Sub-Depot, which had been in operation at Sherman since its activation on 1 May 1941.
 About 50 men belonging to an airways communications detachment and a weather detachment remained outside the base unit, though attached to it for rations and quarters.

 Early in the war when bases were scarce Sherman AAF was pressed into service for training purposes.
 In September and October 1941 two National Guard units, the 124th and 127th Observation Squadrons, were sent there to train.
 They left in April 1942.
 Royal Netherlands Air Force cadets were given primary flight instruction there in 1942 by the 671st School Squadron.
 Otherwise the mission of the base continued to be to provide facilities for proficiency flying by faculty and students at the Command and General Staff School, for administrative flights, and for transients.

 As late as May 1944 Sherman had only 25 planes, most of which were trainers and none models then used in combat.
 However, an influx of pilots sent to study at Fort Leavenworth after gaining extensive combat experience on tours of duty overseas made it desirable to provide more and better planes for their use.
-A batch of 15, including some P-40 Warhawks, arrived in June 1944, and by the end of the war over 60 aircraft, at least ten of which were P-51 Mustangss, were based at Sherman.
+A batch of 15, including some P-40 Warhawks, arrived in June 1944, and by the end of the war over 60 aircraft, at least ten of which were P-51 Mustangs, were based at Sherman.
 Traffic expanded until in July 1945, 868 local and 357 cross-country flights were made from the base.